 On June 30, 2017 and again on July 28, 2017, the Company received \$420,000 and \$80,000, respectively through a series of two unsecured convertible promissory notes from the same unrelated third party (the "2017 Notes").
 The 2017 Notes bear interest at 10% per annum, are due on June 30, 2020 and July 28, 2020 respectively and are unsecured.
 The 2017 Notes contain a provision that allows the note holder to convert the outstanding balance into shares of the Company's common stock at \$1.75 per share.
-The Company determined that the convertible promissory notes contain beneficial conversion feature is limited to the face amount of the convertible promissory note.
-This beneficial conversion feature of \$420,000 and \$80,000 respectively; however, the amount recorded as the beneficial statements to additional paid-in capital and as a discount to the convertible promissory payable.
+The Company determined that the convertible promissory notes contain beneficial conversion features that are valued at \$420,000 and \$80,000 respectively; however, the amount recorded as the beneficial conversion feature is limited to the face amount of the convertible promissory note.
+This beneficial conversion feature of \$420,000 and \$80,000 has been recorded in the financial statements to additional paid-in capital and as a discount to the convertible promissory payable.
 The debt discounts are being amortized over the terms of the 2017 Notes.
 The Company recognized interest expense of \$81,342 during the year ended December 31, 2017 related to the amortization of the debt discounts.